What To Text After a First Date

 Because if there’s enough positives, it’s still worth giving them another shot on a second date (providing it doesn’t fizzle out by then!)

-If this is the case, don’t focus too much on the date itself, and certainly don’t say things that are insincere, but focus on where you go from here.
+So if this is the case, don’t focus too much on the date itself, and certainly don’t say things that are insincere.
+But focus on where you go from here…

 So in that first message you may like to keep it short and sweet, saying something like: